akira/exq/README.md

 * The `concurrency` setting will let you configure the amount of concurrent workers that will be allowed, or :infinite to disable any throttling.
 * The `name` option allows you to customize Exq's registered name, similar to using `Exq.start_link([name: Name])`.
 The default is Exq.
 * If the option `start_on_application` is `false`, Exq won't be started automatically when booting up you Application.
 You can start it with `Exq.start_link/1`.
+* The `shutdown_timeout` is the number of milliseconds to wait for workers to finish processing jobs when the application is shutting down.
+It defaults to 5000 ms.

 ```elixir
 config :exq,